 Happiness Comes from Within, Not from Someone Else

-Whether it’s alone or next to the person you love, this positive and always rewarding emotion is part of a specific and almost magical place: the emotional brain.
+Whether it’s alone or next to the person you love, this positive and ever-rewarding emotion comes from a specific and almost magical place: the emotional brain.

-That’s why we want to be clear about one point: being with someone you love is a wonderful thing, but sometimes, even with the best couple in the world, if you don’t feel good about yourself then complete happiness will never be possible.
+That’s why we want to be clear about one point: being with someone you love is a wonderful thing, but sometimes, even with the best partner in the world, if you don’t feel good about yourself, then total happiness will never be possible.

 Wellness, balance, and joy should always come from within you.
-The best way to find happiness, whether alone or with someone, comes from peace in your heart and feeling good about everything that you are and what you have.
+The best way to find happiness, whether alone or with someone else, comes from peace in your heart and feeling good about everything that you are.

 Today we invite you to reflect on this subject.

-Happiness comes from within – it is an inner journey
+Happiness comes from within – it’s about the inner journey

-Lately there’s been a theme that’s increasingly found in the aisles of bookstores referring to personal growth and how to cultivate happiness during difficult times.
+Lately, there’s been a trend seen in bookstore aisles where people write about personal growth.
+These authors attempt to explain how to cultivate happiness during difficult times.

-It’s certainly ironic that as a society with so many resources and technologies, feelings of emptiness, loneliness, and sadness tend to prevail.
+It’s certainly ironic that even for us who live in a society with many resources and technologies, feelings of emptiness, loneliness, and sadness are extremely common.

-It’s clear that every person is different, and we all have our own personal spaces where we’re trying to be happy, but sometimes that distinct and unpleasant feeling that you will never achieve happiness can become almost constant.
+That’s not to say that we don’t make attempts to find happiness.
+All of us have our own personal spaces where we try to remain happy.
+Nevertheless, that distinct and unpleasant feeling that you will never achieve happiness can become almost constant.

 Humans were created to be loved, while things were created to be used.
 One of the reasons why the world is in such chaos is because it’s the things that are being loved, and people used.